Couples Therapy: Reddit Edition | Reading Reddit Stories

 If you went to a doctor and it's like, oh, I found out years later that they actually injected me with poison, like legitimate arsenic.

-You break your leg, you go to the doctor, and he's like, you're not ready for a cast.
+treatment, yeah, you break your leg, you go to the doctor, and he's like, You're not ready for a cast.

 Please report her.